-Upon completion of this offering, we will have a total of shares of our common stock outstanding, or shares if the underwriters exercise in full their option to purchase additional shares of our common stock.
-We will also have outstanding Units, or Units if the underwriters in the Concurrent Offering exercise in full their option to purchase additional Units, which will settle into up to shares of our common stock, or shares if the underwriters in the Concurrent Offering exercise in full their option to purchase additional Units, based on the assumed initial public offering price of \$ per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus, and assuming the maximum number of shares issuable upon automatic settlement of such purchase contracts, subject to certain anti-dilution adjustments.
+Upon completion of this offering, we will have a total of 171,190,389 shares of our common stock outstanding, or 179,190,389 shares if the underwriters exercise in full their option to purchase additional shares of our common stock.
+We will also have 8,000,000 Units outstanding, or 9,200,000 Units if the underwriters in the Concurrent Offering exercise in full their option to purchase additional Units, which will settle into 30,768,800 shares of our common stock, or 35,384,120 shares if the underwriters in the Concurrent Offering exercise in full their option to purchase additional Units, based on the initial public offering price of \$13.00 per share and assuming the maximum number of shares issuable upon automatic settlement of such purchase contracts, subject to certain anti-dilution adjustments.
 All of the shares of our common stock sold in this offering, the Units and the shares of common stock issuable upon settlement of the Units will be freely tradable without restriction or further registration under the Securities Act, except that any shares held by our affiliates, as that term is defined under Rule 144 of the Securities Act, or Rule 144, including our directors, executive officers, and other affiliates (including our existing stockholders), may be sold only in compliance with the limitations described in "Shares Eligible for Future Sale."